wicorn29/ExtPrint3r/README.md

 > If this guide fails for you, do not make an issue on it, this isn't for everyone.

 ### Step 1.<br>
 First, you must find the extension's ID.
 To do this go to `chrome://extensions` and click on the extension of choice.
-Then look for the ID and copy it.
+Then look for the ID and copy it.<br>
 ![image](https://github.com/user-attachments/assets/2846982e-d22b-4b38-acad-45d465e7c24f)<br>
 If the ID doesn't show up like on the image above, you can also find it in the URL.

 ### Step 2.<br>
 Once you have the extension's ID, you can open the following link: (replace id-here with the ID you got earlier) `chrome-extension://id-here/manifest.json` In my example, this would be "chrome-extension://dmghijelimhndkbmpgbldicpogfkceaj/manifest.json"
 Now that you have the manifest URL you can go to it and find a web accessible resource with an explicit file name.
 These are typically near the bottom of the file.
-You'll want to look for something like this:
+You'll want to look for something like this:<br>
 ![image](https://github.com/user-attachments/assets/de656ecf-ea46-4b5a-a7b5-c0a00c749126)

 ### Step 3.<br>